Soso-h/roundR/README.md

-A new R package with a function to round to the nearest integer
+A new R package with a function to round to the nearest integer.